 The contract research organization's (██████████) SOPs and Work Instructions will be used as the default methodology if not otherwise specified.
 All PD computations will be performed using Phoenix® WinNonlin® 6.3, or SAS® Version 9.2 (SAS Institute, Inc., Cary, North Carolina).
 Graphics will be prepared with SAS® Version 9.2 or SigmaPlot® 12.5.
-Actual times will be used in the calculation of PD parameters.
+Actual times will be used in the PD analyses.

 The PD endpoint will be WBCT.

-The WBCT will be summarized at observed time points and as change from baseline using descriptive statistics and graphical presentations.
+PD endpoint will be summarized at observed time points and change and/or ratio from baseline values using descriptive statistics and graphical presentations.